vtereshkov/umka-lang/spec.md

 #### Index selector

-The index selector `[...]` accesses an array item.
-It can be applied to an array, a dynamic array, a string or a pointer to one of these types.
-The index should be an integer expression.
+The index selector `[...]` accesses a collection item.
+It can be applied to an array, a dynamic array, a map, a string or a pointer to one of these types.
+For maps, the index should be of the type equivalent to the key type of the map.
+If there is no such a key in the map, a new map item is constructed and initialized with zeroes.
+For all the other collection types, the index should be an integer expression.
 Item indexing starts from 0.
 If the index is out of bounds, an error is triggered.

 Syntax: